hharnisc/hharnisc.github.io/_posts/2016-12-01-building-the-buffer-links-service.md

 ![A Buffer Button](/images/posts/link-service/buffer-button.png)

-As we've recently shared, Buffer is [moving towards a Service Oriented Architecture](https://overflow.buffer.com/2016/11/16/implementing-service-oriented-architecture-at-buffer/) and moving the links counting logic into it's own service.
+As we've recently shared, Buffer is [moving towards a Service Oriented Architecture](https://overflow.buffer.com/2016/11/16/implementing-service-oriented-architecture-at-buffer/) and moving the links counting logic into its own service.
 The links service accounts for a large portion of all Buffer API traffic and at the time of writing contains almost 600 million records.

 ### Starting Out

 When I started working on the links service project, the production traffic was being served with a [PHP](http://php.net/) backend and a [Mongo](https://www.mongodb.com/) database.
 There was also a caching layer stored in memcached.

 <img src="/images/posts/link-service/original-links-service.png" width="90%">

+### Requirements

+Aside from moving the links counting logic into its own service, we wanted to make sure the new service met the following requirements:

+**High Availability**

+The system should be able to tolerate a partial failure.
+If one links service replica goes down, the system should still service requests on the other replicas.
+This means that building a stateless, or even more specifically, conforming to the [12 factor app](https://12factor.net/) principles is key.

+**Handle High Throughput**

+After collecting data from the original links service we found an average of 400 req/sec with bursts upwards of 700 req/sec.
+On the write side we observed 8 inserts/sec from the workers.
+Indicating a heavy skew towards read.
+We should not only be able to handle the current workload, but handle future workload as it increases (making the assumption that this feature gets utilized more over time).

+**Maintain Historical Data**

+The links service collection contains time series information that could be utilized in future features.
+We wanted to preserve the data even though we wouldn't need it directly for the counts.

 ### Iteration 1: Amazon RDS (Aurora) + Node + Redis